 When a character’s story is combined with their rhyme, this helps improve number formation and reduces number reversal.

 Everything about a Ten Town character relates to their number, so Fiona Five, a Paralympic athlete, eats ﬁve portions of fruit and vegetables every day, and Sir Seven, a knight, looks after seven horses.

-Not only do the characters help to develop an understanding of the value of each number, there are also hundreds of ideas for practical activities to help the children apply this knowledge in the real world.
+Not only do the characters help to develop an understanding of the value of each number, there are also hundreds of ideas for practical activities to help the children apply this knowledge in short, playful sessions.

 Ten Town also introduces numbers to 20 with an emphasis on number value and placement, as well as incorporating topics such as weight, time, estimating and positional language.

 The Ten Town characters provide an opportunity for a wide variety of cross-curricular learning.
 For example, Thelma Three can be used to explore personal, social and emotional development, Freddie Four can help develop an understanding of the world, while Fiona Five can form part of physical development activities.